Kubernetes cluster using Nixidy and ArgoCD

 Customizing Networking

-Edit common.nix to configure:
+Edit modules/common.nix to configure:

 • networking.localIp: LoadBalancer IP address